 Recognizing the competitive need for an increase in the number of engineering graduates in Kansas, beginning in 2012 the legislature has provided support to the University of Kansas, Kansas State University, and Wichita State University to ensure engineering industry partners find the new talent, designs and techniques needed to fuel economic growth and business success in Kansas.

-December 2013 Annual Presentation & Scorecard findings PPT (pdf)
+DOWNLOAD: Annual Presentation & Scorecard findings PPT (December 2013) (pdf)